ibm-s390-linux/s390-tools/rust/pvattest/README.md

 `-i`, `--input <FILE>`
 <ul>
-Specify the attestation request to be verified
+Specify the attestation response to be verified.
 </ul>

 `-o`, `--output <FILE>`
 <ul>
-Specify the output for the verification result
+Specify the output for the verification result.
 </ul>